In the glorious decade and a half of sound that was Stax in the '60s and early '70s,

 Redding, one duet album on Stax between 1961 and 1971. -- Rob Bowman, All-Music Guide

-1940s onward, he has personified Memphis music; his small but witty cameo role in Jim
+From the 1940s onward, he has personified Memphis music; his small but witty cameo role in

-Jarmusch's Mystery Train, a film which satirizes and enshrines the city's role in popular
+Jim Jarmusch's Mystery Train, a film which satirizes and enshrines the city's role in

-culture, was entirely appropriate.
-As a recording artist, he wasn't a major innovator, but
+popular culture, was entirely appropriate.
+As a recording artist, he wasn't a major

 Thomas was already a professional entertainer in the mid-'30s, when he was a comedian with the Rabbit Foot Minstrels.
 He recorded music as early as 1941, but really made his mark on the Memphis music scene as a deejay on WDIA, one of the few Black-owned stations of the era.
 He also ran talent shows on Memphis' famous Beale Street that helped showcase the emerging skills of such influential figures as B.B.
 King, Bobby Bland, Junior Parker, Ike Turner, and Roscoe Gordon.